 “For crying out loud,” he said, rising from his chair.
 “Lemme go wash my hands, I’ll be right back.”

 Dan waited until the Chief left the room before turning to Sam.
 “You had to pick the smelliest dog in the village?”
-Sam tried to smile, but she looked at her feet instead.
+She tried to smile, but she looked at her lap instead.
 She knew her dad was trying to lighten up the situation and make it less intimidating, but she was still trying to process everything that had happened.

 “Dan.”
 Chief Constable Joe poked his head through the doorway.
 “The boy’s awake and talking to Carl at the clinic, so I need to head over right away.
 I think we’re done here, anyway.
 Come with me for a sec, will you?
 Maureen needs you to fill in some form or something before you leave.”